 Intel’s technology innovation

 As well as careful thought and planning around these nine points, smooth and efficient container and VM migration also requires the right infrastructure.
 And this is where the latest Intel® technologies can offer a real advantage.
 The 2nd Generation Intel® Xeon® Scalable processor, for example, provides excellent performance across all benchmarks.
-It supports excellent VM density per rack, as well as helping lower TCO and reduce power and cooling costs.
+It supports up to 3.5x better VM density performance compared to a five-year-old server1, helping lower TCO by up to 59 percent2, and reduce power and cooling costs.
 Meanwhile, Intel® Optane™ DC persistent memory, which only works with the 2nd Gen Intel Xeon Scalable processors, uses advances in memory and storage architecture to radically reshape what is possible with system memory performance, density and TCO.

 To read more about the nine steps and how to address them, as well as details of Intel’s technologies for smooth VM and container migration, download our white paper: Some Like it Hot – VM and Container Migration in Hybrid Cloud Environments.